wafflescloud/tp/docs/UserGuide.md

 The GUI is made up of the following components:
 1. **Options Panel**: Contains menu bars to exit (File > Exit) and open the help panel (Help > Help).
 2. **Command Box**: Commands are entered in this text box.
 Press the Enter key to execute the command.
-3. **Feedback Box**: The app displays the result of the executed command in this box.
+3. **Feedback Box**: Furiends displays the result of the executed command in this box.
 4. **Person View**: Displays the list of people stored in Furiends.
 5. **Animal View**: Displays the list of animals stored in Furiends.